 And here’s another thing, I firmly believe that a healthy garden rarely looks bad, no matter who’s putting it together.
 Flowers, by nature (blanket apology for all atrocious puns) cannot be made ugly.
-It’s impossible, and it’s one of the best reasons why anyone who has a yearning to garden, should garden — and with abandon — regardless of experience or lack thereof.
+It’s impossible, and it’s one of the best reasons why anyone who has a yearning to garden, should garden starting with easy flowers for beginners — and with abandon — regardless of experience or lack thereof.

 You only need to get a handle on three simple things: sun, climate zone, and water.
 If you can discern how much sun you get in a day, any good garden center is going to sell plants with labels to guide you from sun lovers to shade dwellers.
 Shopping for our climate, of course is important (we are 6 on the climate scale of 1-13) but it’s almost impossible to get that wrong if you shop locally as garden centers generally only sell what grows here.
 And if you water new plants often, and mature plants when weather dictates, they’ll reward you.